twse/random-stuff/README.md

 **Historical note:** Dawn Endico created the Mozilla credits page in 1999/08/29 with a post to the Mozilla internationalization and SeaMonkey newsgroups.

-**P.S.** @gurumukhi will close any pull request for modifications to the Mozilla credits list not done with the form or replies to the application message with a comment.
-The comment can be reacted by anyone but deleting can only be done when logged in as @gurumukhi.
-Also, reopening and merging can only be done when logged in as @gurumukhi.
+**P.S.** The last entry in this list will close any pull request for modifications to the Mozilla credits list not done with the form or replies to the application message with a comment.
+The comment can be reacted by anyone but deleting can only be done when logged in as the last entry.
+Same goes for reopening and merging.

 ## Pan-European fonts version 6.0
 This font family will be used as a full-featured OpenType font by users of an OpenType-savvy word processor (e.g. Word 2019).
 The font can only be used as an ordinary Unicode font by users of a non-OpenType-savvy word processor (e.g. Hancom Word NEO).